 Quant candidates relating to model development and validation have been highly sought after.
-Regulatory model development is driving the market and there is likely to be the need for SOx focused candidates towards the end of the year.
+Regulatory model development is driving the market and there is likely to be the need for SOx focused candidates towards the end of the year, as well as those to fill regulation jobs.
 Other requirements could be an increase in third party risk across vendors with a focus on contracts, systems implementation and ensuring the vendor’s systems are fit for purpose.

 The quant space has been active, with a particular increase in quantitative risk opportunities.
 This is hardly surprising given risk analyst positions progressively expect candidates to have strong quantitative skills.
 Quantitative Analyst positions focusing on analysing large data sets and developing pricing models were the most active.
 Python programming continues to be a sought after skill but PhD candidates in a STEM field with 1-3 years’ experience in a quantitative research position are still the most popular - their PhD displays a continued desire to learn which is important in an industry that is rife with advancing technologies and where new methods of research are frequently introduced.

 There has been an increased demand for experienced leverage finance candidates with a generalist portfolio - London based candidates have been requested to move to locations including Dublin, Paris and Frankfurt.
 Whilst this is largely Brexit driven, these expansion plans present unique opportunities to those open to moving abroad and wanting to improve their career prospects.

 Model development - A really tough area that usually requires front office experience.
 Rates: £800 - £1000 per day.